ncatlab/nlab-content/pages/384.md

 #Idea#

 A **CW-complex** is a [[nice topological space]] which can be built up inductively, by a process of attaching disks along their boundaries.
 They are principal objects of interest in algebraic topology; in fact, most spaces of interest to algebraic topologists are [[homotopy equivalence|homotopy equivalent]] to CW-complexes.
-(And every space is [[homotopy equivalence|weakly homotopy equivalent]] to a CW-complex.)
+(And every space is [[homotopy equivalence|weakly homotopy equivalent]] to a CW-complex, but need not be homotopically equivalent to one.)

 #Definition